cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/deploymentWizardButtons.md

 ![wizard_inputs_step]( /images/ui/widgets/deployment_wizard_buttons_hw_wizard_inputs.png )

 If input has default value you won't need to provide it.
 You need to set values only for inputs which does not have default values.
-You can use `Load values` button to fill in the values from YAML file.
+You can use `Load Values` button to fill in the values from YAML file.

 Hover over icon in `Action` column to see details and check if you need to provide value for the input.
 Click `Back` or `Next` button to navigate between steps.